 Why can I only schedule certain appointments using MyChart?

-Akron Children’s offers direct scheduling for well visits, flu shots and sports physicals at its pediatrician offices, but sick visits currently cannot be scheduled through MyChart.
+Akron Children’s offers direct scheduling for well visits, sick visits, immunizations, including COVID-19 and flu shots, and sports physicals through MyChart.
 Also, appointments can be scheduled at most specialty offices, but not all of them.

 In addition, MyChart may not have the capability to schedule complex appointments, such as those for multiple patients (such as 2 or more kids).
-If you’re having difficulty scheduling appointments, contact your provider’s office directly.
+If you’re having difficulty scheduling appointments, contact our appointment line at 330-543-2778.

 Can I cancel an appointment in MyChart?

 Yes.
 To cancel an appointment, log on to mychart.akronchildrens.org.
-Under the Visits tab, click on Appointments and Visits.
-Then, select the appointment you need to cancel and hit Cancel.
+Click “Visits” in the top menu bar.
+Then, select the appointment you need to cancel and hit “Cancel.”
 You will be directed to the cancellation page to confirm the cancellation.